| ||Julie Bishop|

 She did a trio of early sound cliffhangers: in HEROES OF THE WEST (Universal, 1932), she was billed as Diane DuVal.
 As Jacqueline Wells, she did CLANCY OF THE MOUNTED (Universal, 1933) with Tom Tyler and TARZAN THE FEARLESS (Principal, 1933) with Buster Crabbe.

-Around 1935 - and still using the Jacqueline Wells name - she became a contract player at Columbia, and over the next five years or so, she did bits, supporting roles, and leads in various films including her first B western, SQUARE SHOOTER (1935) with Tim McCoy.
+Around 1935 - and still using the Jacqueline Wells name - she became a contract player at Columbia, and over the next five years or so, she did bits, supporting roles, and leads in various films including her first B western, SQUARE SHOOTER (Columbia, 1935) with Tim McCoy.

 She then signed with Warner Bros. and became Julie Bishop.
 There, she was the female lead in WILD BILL HICKOK RIDES (1942) with Bruce Cabot, NORTHERN PURSUIT (1943) with Errol Flynn, and ACTION IN THE NORTH ATLANTIC (1943) with Humphrey Bogart.
 She had lesser roles in other Warners films such as RHAPSODY IN BLUE (1945), the screen bio of George Gershwin which starred Robert Alda, Alexis Smith and Joan Leslie.